hayaalhawas/Project-3-Deutsch-Jozsa-Algorithm/README.md

 3. Clearly explain the design choices and the reasoning behind them in your code comments.
 4. Test the oracle using various inputs to verify its balanced behavior.

-## Task 2: Signihttps://arxiv.org/pdf/2104.14722.pdfng Up for IBM Quantum Lab and Using Python Notebook
+## Task 2:  Signing Up for IBM Quantum Lab and Using Python Notebook

 In this task, you will sign up for IBM Quantum Lab and utilize a Python notebook for the given problem.